Hasrox/kick-dl-bulk/README.md

 pnpm add -g kick-dl
 ```
 -------------------
-To use open directory in CMD
+To use open directory in terminal
 ```sh
 kick-dl
 ```